Before packing, check this list of items prohibited from entering a particular country or region.

 How long do Australian visas take to process?

-Australian visas can take between 1 day and 7 months to process, depending on your visa type and staffing levels at the embassy.
+Australian visas take between 1 day and 7 months to process, depending on your visa type and staffing levels at the embassy.
 The list below shows how long you can expect to hear back once you have submitted your application.
 Note that times are subject to change and depend on incoming workload and staffing levels.

 Please check the Australian Government - Department of Home Affairs website for the complete list and further details.